sankarvj/relay/README.md

 #### example: item_test.go

 ### Workflow/Playbook/Pipeline
+1. Sequence of task nodes is called as workflow
-1. Sequence of stages/goals with tasks in a single direction is called as playbook/pipelines.
+2. Sequence of stages/goals with task nodes in a single direction is called as playbook/pipelines.
+3. The flow types are:- Segment(1) & Pipeline(3)
+4. The pipeline flows will always hold the node type called stage.
+100. More about this in the package internal/rule READ.ME

 ### TODO
 1. Stop cyclic looping of references - pivot.go